mlund/faunus/docs/_docs/analysis.md

 During simulation, the above terms are thermally averaged over angles, co-solute degrees of freedom etc.
 Note also that the moments are defined with respect to the *mass* center, not *charge* center.
-While for most macromolecules there is only a minor difference between the two, the latter is more appropriate and is planned for a future update.
+While for globular macromolecules the difference between the two is often small, the latter is more appropriate and is planned for a future update.
-A simply way to mimic this, is to assign zero mass to all neutral atoms in the molecule.

 The input keywords are: